JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/tw_mgr_onboarding.md

 ### Onboarding steps

-To complement your GitLab onboarding issue, completing the following tasks will help with your your Technical Writing Manager duties:
+To complement your general GitLab and manager onboarding issues, completing the following tasks will help with your your Technical Writing Manager duties:

 - [ ] Say "hi" to the rest of the Technical Writing team in the #tw-team channel in Slack.
 Tell us a bit more about yourself by using the [Team Agenda doc](https://docs.google.com/document/d/1XRyVjR5G21Amq4QqJs9jbV0BVQquiBAyPR257-hT1JY/edit), and then during the first team meeting you're able to attend.
 - [ ] Read the [Technical Writing Handbook](https://about.gitlab.com/handbook/product/technical-writing/).